kubos/kubos/docs/app-docs/app-service.rst

 To manually start an application, the ``startApp`` mutation can be used.

-The mutation takes two arguments: the name of the application to start and the run level which the app should execute with.
+The mutation has two required arguments: the name of the application to start and the run level which the app should execute with.

+The optional ``args`` input argument allows additional arguments to be passed through to the underlying application.
+These arguments will be passed behind a ``--`` separator.

 The mutation will return three fields: